hsinyenwu/Ribo-seq-informatics-2022/README.md

 ### Ribo-seq visualization with RiboPlotR

+Other Topics
-X: Calculate P sites from ORFquant output
+1. Obtain P sites from ORFquant output
-X: All files in the same folder for running ORFquant
+2. All files in the same folder for running ORFquant
-X:
+3. Fields required for the GTF